 |Sunday||Long run (11 kilometres / 7 miles)|

-You would have noticed that the speed session is on Wednesday.
+You would have noticed that the hard session is on Wednesday.
 This is the most optimal training week as you get 3 days after your long run to fully recover and then another 4 days until the long run again.
-This obviously will not work for everyone as club sessions are normally run on Tuesday or Thursday.
+This obviously will not work for everyone as running club sessions are normally run on Tuesday or Thursday.
 If this benefits you more then just swap Wednesday and Tuesday around, just ensure you feel fully recovered after your long run!

 Summary of how to structure your training week